AckeeCZ/tezosgen/README.md

 `wallet` and `tezosClient` should be created with [TezosSwift](https://github.com/AckeeCZ/TezosSwift) Also note that right now the created code works with `ReactiveSwift` only.

-Result of the call is either a `String` hash of the transaction or an `TezosSwiftError`.
+Result of the call is either a `String` hash of the transaction or an `TezosError`.